deliveroo/deliveroo.engineering/_posts/2018-07-12-building-a-payments-lambda-with-terraform.md

 [Paramiko](http://docs.paramiko.org/en/2.4/api/sftp.html), a well supported Python SFTP client, connected on the first try.
 We chose to build a micro service, utilizing Paramiko, that runs on an AWS [Lambda](https://aws.amazon.com/lambda/).
 The responsibility of this micro service is to periodically sync between an S3 Bucket and the PSP's SFTP.
 The Deliveroo SETI team made life easier by creating a template foundation for building lambdas using [Terraform](https://www.terraform.io/).
 By keeping infrastructure as code, we're able to deploy the same cookie cutter configuration to multiple environments.

 The hurdles that we overcame were:
-1. Storing and using SFTP Credentials
+* Storing and using SFTP Credentials
-1. Configuring the S3 bucket
+* Configuring the S3 bucket
-1. Invoking the lambda on a schedule
+* Invoking the lambda on a schedule
-1. Building the lambda
+* Building the lambda
-1. Configuring Circle CI
+* Configuring Circle CI

 ## Storing and Using SFTP Credentials
 One of the issues that we came up against was how to persist and access the sensitive credentials for the SFTP server in the lambda.
 We opted for using [AWS Systems Manager Parameter Store with KMS](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).
 We saved the credentials as [secure string parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-about.html#sysman-paramstore-securestring), which are a key/value pair, where the value is encrypted.
 We easily configured [Boto3](http://boto3.readthedocs.io/en/latest/reference/services/ssm.html) to fetch and decrypt the credentials in our app.

-### Getting Credentials using Boto3
 Below is a python snippet on how we used Boto3 and SSM to securely get the SFTP credentials.

 ```python